 - Compact fold: The iTeknic headphones come with a portable carrying case and are designed in a way that allows for a semi-compact fold.
 While they’re not as small as in-ear headphones, they are certainly smaller than other over-the-ear options on the market.

-To learn more or see the iTeknic headphones for yourself, check them out on Amazon.
+To learn more or see the iTeknic headphones for yourself, check them out here.

 Budget Noise-Cancelling Headphones